unravelbibek/fullstackResources/README.md

 # Fullstack Resources for 2022

-Here is the resource I've been following for fullstack developemnt. </br>
+Here is the resource I've been following for fullstack developemnt ( frontend for now ). </br>
 may this helps anybody who are confused to pick the right resource. </br>

 Will add db and more backed stuff soon.